-Next International Literacy DayThursday, 8 September 2022
+Next International Literacy DayFriday, 8 September 2023

-We celebrate International Literacy Day because there needs to be more action to educate people and attempt to diminish illiteracy rates around the world.
-Currently, one in five adults is not literate, with two-thirds of them being women, as in some countries girls are not allowed to attend school.
+International Literacy Day began because a global need was identified to improve education and diminish illiteracy rates around the world.
+Currently, one in five adults is illiterate, with two-thirds of those being women.
 At the same time, around 61 million children don't attend school, and 250 million children lack basic literacy skills.

 You can also donate your old books to schools, libraries, and organizations, or you can donate some money to the organizations that are working on eradicating illiteracy around the world.